metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 ### Does the team feature a reliable field goal kicker?

+No. Jason Myers has missed one too many kicks in critical moments for me to certify him as a reliable field goal kicker.
+Not to mention he's shanked a few extra point attempts.

 ***

 ### Does the defense feature at least one elite player in its backfield?

+No. The Seahawks have one of the worst backfields in the league, as no one player has stood out from those ranks.

 ***

 ## PROGNOSIS

+The Seahawks have too many deficiencies to go far.
+With a little bit of luck, Seattle can advance to the division round and possibly lose a closer-than-expected race against the 49ers, but it seems more probable to me that the Hawks will be downed by their fellow birds of prey in the Eagles.